The Word Problem for One-relation Monoids: A Survey: Modern and future results ( 1997 --present)

 \subsection{The monadic case}

-As has been mentioned (see \S\ref{Subsec: An incorrect proof}), the word problem for monadic one-relation monoids $\pres{Mon}{a,b}{bua=a}$ remains an open problem, conditional on the decidability of the divisibility problems for cycle-free monoids.
+As mentioned, cf. \S\ref{Subsec: An incorrect proof}, the word problem for monadic one-relation monoids $\pres{Mon}{a,b}{bua=a}$ remains an open problem, conditional on the decidability of the divisibility problems for cycle-free monoids.
 However, two major results have since appeared for the monadic case, and both were proved in \tc{1997} by Guba.

 The first concerns the equivalence of decision problems for such monoids.
-While it is clear that decidability of the left divisiblity problem (even by a single letter) implies decidability of the word problem, it is not \textit{a priori} true that the converse holds.
+While it is clear that decidability of the left divisibility problem (even by a single letter) implies decidability of the word problem, it is not \textit{a priori} true that the converse holds.
 Furthermore, the r\^ole of the right divisibility problems seems unclear at first.
 However -- surprisingly -- Guba showed that these problems are all, in fact, equivalent in the monadic case.
 The corresponding statement for general left cycle-free one-relation monoids is not known to hold or not.